MathKeyboardEngine/MathKeyboardEngine.Swift/Examples/README.md

 A minimal example can be found in "Examples/MyExecutable".

-- It proofs that MathKeyboardEngine can be imported in another package.
 - It shows the dependency configuration in the "Examples/MyExecutable/Package.swift" file.
+- It proofs that MathKeyboardEngine can be imported/used (in "MyExecutable.swift").

 Open the root-folder of the repository in VS Code.
 Then use:
 ```